Best Alfred Alternatives in 2026

 - Natural language date and calculation queries: Intelligent parsing understands conversational date expressions like “meetings next Tuesday” and performs arithmetic calculations directly in the search field without separate calculator applications.

-- Web search integration: Seamless transition from local search to web queries allows searching the internet for topics not found on your Mac, with preview support for Wikipedia, web images, and search engine results.
+- Web search integration: Smooth transition from local search to web queries allows searching the internet for topics not found on your Mac, with preview support for Wikipedia, web images, and search engine results.

 - Siri Suggestions based on usage patterns: Machine learning recommendations surface relevant applications, documents, and actions based on time of day, location, and typical usage patterns without explicit search queries.